Mantan Moreland

-Mantan Moreland (September 3, 1902 - September 28, 1973) was an American actor and comedian most popular in the 1930s and 1940s.
-He starred in numerous films.
+Mantan Moreland (born Manton Moreland, September 3, 1902 - September 28, 1973) was an American actor and comedian most popular in the 1930s and 1940s.
+He starred in numerous films, and is best known to today's audiences as Birmingham Brown, the chauffeur in the Charlie Chan movies of the 1940s.
 His daughter Marcella Moreland appeared as a child actor in several films.

 Early years

 He was born in Monroe, Louisiana, to Frank, an old-time Dixieland bandleader, and Marcella.
 Moreland began acting by the time he was an adolescent; some sources say he ran away to join a minstrel show in 1910, at age eight, but his daughter told Moreland's biographer she doubts this date is correct.
 She and other sources agree it is more likely he left home when he was fourteen.